 Humans have been using herbs to address viral infections for thousands of years.
-While we may not have lab reports showing that any certain herb inhibits this particular virus, we can still use herbs to support someone with particular symptoms.
+While we may not have lab reports showing that any certain herb inhibits a particular virus, we can still use herbs to support someone with particular symptoms.

 My friend and fellow herbalist, jim mcdonald, refers to these as indirect antiviral herbs.
 It’s not that they are inhibiting the virus directly but, instead, they are supporting your immune system and addressing your particular symptoms in a way that promotes the healing process overall.

 This seems like a good place for a disclaimer.
 This article isn’t about miraculously curing any viral infection.
 If you need medical attention then seek it out.
-The current recommendation is to call ahead if you suspect you have the coronavirus.

 This article is for those people who have an upper respiratory infection with mild symptoms that can be addressed at home.